-How to Write a Cover Letter that Stands Out in 2023 (Proven Methods + Examples)
+How to Write a Cover Letter That Stands Out Using AI

 Writing a cover letter is hard.
 But writing a cover letter in 2023 is harder, when the global economy is slower and hiring freezes are in place.
 There are fewer open roles and hundreds of job seekers for every position.
 On average, each job posting attracts 250 resumes, and this number is likely higher in the current economic climate.

 You want a cover letter that stands out.
 This means you need to impress recruiters enough that they advance you into the interview process.
 And, it's not enough to just list your qualifications.
 You need to show deep interest in the role, explain why you're the best person for the job, and demonstrate how you can help the company succeed.
 The cover letter should also relate back to your resume.